-Which? has called into question the accuracy of financial advisers’ credentials on online database Unbiased.co.uk.
+Which has called into question the accuracy of financial advisers’ credentials on online database Unbiased.co.uk.

-Which? looked at advisers based in 10 postcodes, and searched for those claiming accreditation by the Chartered Institute for Securities & Investments (Cisi).
+The consumer body looked at advisers based in 10 postcodes, and searched for those claiming accreditation by the Chartered Institute for Securities & Investments (Cisi).

 It also searched for those stating they had BS 8577 and ISO 22222 professional certificates issued by Standards International and recognised by the Financial Conduct Authority.

-When comparing findings with official lists from the issuing bodies, Which? discovered the following:
+When comparing findings with official lists from the issuing bodies, Which discovered the following:

 • Of the 92 firms claiming to have a Cisi credential, only 36 appeared on the official Cisi list.

 • Only six of the 21 companies claiming to have achieved the BS 8577 certification appeared to actually have it.